Best B&W speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Bowers & Wilkins speakers you can buy in

 Read the full B&W 607 review

 If we had to sum up the Formation Duos in a word, it would be 'divisive'.
 Why?
 The aesthetic won't appeal to everyone, plus they're far from cheap.
-But if you want a wireless pair of standmount speakers that nothing comes even close to right now, you've just found them.
+But if you want a wireless pair of standmount speakers that nothing comes even close to, you've just found them.

 Let's start with the sound, which is actually anything but divisive.
 The Duos are deadly precise speakers with excellent clarity and agility.
 They make you want to dig out tune after tune just to hear what they can do.

 The multi-room feature set, while not perfect (we'd prefer a single app to handle every function), is more than made up for by the superb audio performance.
 Bowers & Wilkins may have been late to the multi-room party, but boy it arrived with a bang – more fashionably late than annoyingly so.